rikusc04/Personal-Website/README.md

     ```bash
     npm install
     ```
-    *(Note: I corrected `cd Personal-Website` to `npm install` in this step, as that's the command needed to install dependencies)*
 4.  **Run the development server locally:**
     ```bash
     npm run dev
     ```
 5.  **View the site:**
-    * After running, Vite will generally show a local development URL.
+    * After running, Vite will generally show a local development URL
     * An example URL can look like this: `http://localhost:5173`